pauldmccarthy/fsleyes/userdoc/display_space.rst

 .. [*] The voxel X axis may not even correspond to the anatomical left-right
        axis - recall the section on the :ref:`NIFTI voxel coordinate system
        <display_space_voxel_coordinate_system>`.

+.. [*] But what makes things really confusing is the face that the MNI152
+       standard brain image (and thus all images stored with the same voxel orientation) has a *radiological* voxel storage order!

 .. _display_space_data_storage_order: